BradHutchings/Mmojo-Server-v2/docs/001-Table-of-Contents.md

 This is an overview of what this repository is about, how to work with it, what to contribute, etc. Read this first before diving in!

 - [101.
 Project Goals](101-Project-Goals.md) - What this project is about and what it is not about.
 - [102.
-Project Features](102-Project-Features.md) - What this project is about and what it is not about.
+Project Features](102-Project-Features.md) - Comprehensive list of features implemented in this project.
 - [103.
 Build Environment](103-Build-Environment.md) - Constructing a multi-machine build environment.
 - [104.
 Build Targets](104-Build-Targets.md) - About build targets.
 - [105.
 Packaging for Deployment](105-Packaging-for-Deployment.md) - About packaging builds for deployment.